ndresx/react-countdown/README.md

 ## Examples

 Here are some examples which you can try directly online.
-You can also clone this repo and explore some more examples in there by running `yarn start` within the `examples` folder.
+You can also clone this repo and explore some more examples in there by running `pnpm start` within the `examples` folder.

 ### Basic Usage